 Students entering with a master's degree in a related field may be granted up to 30 credit hours toward the 90 credit hours required for this program from their conferred master's degree official transcript.
-The focus of the 60-credit program is research in action, which allows students to conduct multiple cycles of inquiry throughout the program.
+The focus of the program is research in action, which allows students to conduct multiple cycles of inquiry throughout the program.
 Coursework combines a professional and research core that deepens students’ abilities to think reflectively and critically about problems of practice in one of the following contexts:

 Through Leader-Scholar Communities (LSCs) students support each other, under faculty guidance, in the conceptualization, implementation, and study of change initiatives.
 The culminating requirement is an action-research dissertation.